zhen-zen/YogaSMC/README.md

 This driver consists of YogaSMC (WIP), YogaWMI and YogaVPC.

 Each component can be derived for different targets.
-Support for Yoga series (IdeaPad) is functional.
-ThinkPad support is read-only, awaiting further testing.
+Currently IdeaPad and ThinkPad series are supported.

-Currently it's possible to interact with the driver using [ioio](https://github.com/RehabMan/OS-X-ioio), e.g. `ioio -s IdeaVPC ConservationMode true`.
+Command to driver can be sent with [ioio](https://github.com/RehabMan/OS-X-ioio), e.g. `ioio -s IdeaVPC ConservationMode true`.

-The driver will update the result in ioreg, while details can be monitored using `log stream --predicate 'processID=0 && senderImagePath contains "YogaSMC"`.
+The driver will update the status in ioreg, while details are available in system log, e.g. `log stream --predicate 'senderImagePath contains "YogaSMC"'`.

-## YogaSMC (WIP)
+## YogaSMC
 Allow syncing SMC keys like sensors reading and battery conservation mode.

 Based on [acidanthera/VirtualSMC](https://github.com/acidanthera/VirtualSMC/)

 ### Customized sensor reading
 The EC field name for corresponding SMC key is read from Info.plist.
 If there's no `FieldUnit` object at desired offset, you can add an `OperationRegion` like `SSDT-THINK.dsl` in `SSDTSample`.

+### Fan control (WIP)

 ## YogaWMI
 Support for parsing WMI devices and properties.